 This is a 0.1-mile segment of critically eroded beach in the Delnor-Wiggins Pass State Park.
 This area has been impacted by inlet processes and recent storms.
+Due to impacts from Hurricane Ian (2022), beach nourishment is scheduled to occur in 2023.
+Siting of state park structures and parking area is being reexamined as well.

-Strategy: Inlet bypassing consistent with the Wiggins Pass - Inlet Management Plan.
+Strategy: Conduct inlet bypassing consistent with the Wiggins Pass - Inlet Management Plan.